-Over the course of the past few months, I’ve seen several articles on hyperscale companies and large IT giants testing out immersion cooling as a potential solution for their own data centers.
+Over the course of the past few months, I’ve seen several articles on hyperscale companies and large IT giants testing out immersion cooling as a potential solution for their present and future data centers.
 One of the most intriguing new advancements involved Microsoft, which was immersing servers in a liquid of their own creation, to help keep them cool.

 But what exactly is immersion cooling?
 Is it a feasible and scalable way to cool servers?
-And what possible ramifications could an industry-wide embrace of immersion cooling have on the data center industry?
-Since the technology is so interesting and seemingly gaining some traction, I wanted to take a closer look at its origins, where it is today and its potential for the future.
+And what possible ramifications could an industry-wide embrace of immersion cooling have on the database center industry?
+Since the technology is so interesting and seemingly gaining some traction, I wanted to take a closer look at its origins, where it is today and its potential on future data center technology.

 Immersion cooling has actually been around since 1985 with the advent of the Cray-2 computer system.
 While the Cray-2 was an incredible supercomputer for its day, it would be impossible to run AWS on a system like that.
 But immersion cooling wasn’t limited only to old-school supercomputers.
 Government entities historically used immersion cooling as well.

 Many of these early immersion cooling case studies used oil-based liquids, which were hazardous if consumed, messy to clean up, and negatively impacted fiber-optic connections.
 This made it virtually impossible to submerge a computer fully – something that new iterations of immersion cooling are looking to correct.

 Today, solutions are entering the market with chemical makeups and properties that make them much more manageable in the mainstream.
 These designer fluids now more closely mimic water, are generally vegan and have no refractive qualities – meaning that the user can completely immerse the entire computer without impacting optics.